This incredibly flavorful cream cheese dip is easy to mix by hand. It's ready in about ten minutes!

 - ¼ cup bacon bits

-- Soften the cream cheese in the microwave, about 10 seconds per side.
+- Place the cream cheese on a microwave-safe plate.
+Soften it in the microwave, about 10 seconds per side.

 - Place the softened cream cheese in a medium bowl.
 Using a spoon or a rubber spatula, mix it to further soften and make it fluffy.